tokafew420/markdown-editor/README.md

 All changes logged here are updates to the original source.

+### v0.4.0

+- Added keyboard shortcuts for file menu items.
+- Capture window close event to prompt for saving of dirty file.

 ### v0.3.0

 - Add modal dialog when switching files and the current file is dirty.